 - Inaccurate FT-CO measurements can be caused by factors such as: Improperly zeroed and/or leveled sensor/transducer Over- or under-damped pressure lines Excessive variations in blood pressure.
-Some conditions that cause BP variations include, but are not limited to: \ Intra-aortic balloon pumps Any clinical situation where the arterial pressure is deemed inaccurate or not representative of aortic pressure, including but not limited to: \ Extreme peripheral vasoconstriction which results in a compromised radial arterial pressure waveform \ Hyperdynamic conditions as seen in post liver transplant Excessive patient movement Electrocautery or electrosurgical unit interference Aortic valve regurgitation may cause an over estimation of Stroke Volume / Cardiac Output calculated depending on the amount of valvular disease and the volume lost back into the left ventricle. (chapter 10) - Always grasp the connector, not the cable, when connecting or disconnecting the cable. (chapter 10) - Do not twist or bend the connectors. (chapter 10) - To prevent cable damage, do not apply excessive force to the pressure cable zero button. (chapter 10) - Make sure that the oximetry cable is securely stabilized to prevent unnecessary movement of the attached catheter. (chapter 11) - Actively monitoring venous oximetry while the enclosure door of the cable housing is open and a catheter is not connected may result in the display of non-clinical ScvO2/SvO2 values. (chapter 11) - The catheter tip or calibration cup must not get wet before an in vitro calibration is performed.
+Some conditions that cause BP variations include, but are not limited to: Intra-aortic balloon pumps Any clinical situation where the arterial pressure is deemed inaccurate or not representative of aortic pressure, including but not limited to: Extreme peripheral vasoconstriction which results in a compromised radial arterial pressure waveform Hyperdynamic conditions as seen in post liver transplant Excessive patient movement Electrocautery or electrosurgical unit interference Aortic valve regurgitation may cause an over estimation of Stroke Volume / Cardiac Output calculated depending on the amount of valvular disease and the volume lost back into the left ventricle. (chapter 10) - Always grasp the connector, not the cable, when connecting or disconnecting the cable. (chapter 10) - Do not twist or bend the connectors. (chapter 10) - To prevent cable damage, do not apply excessive force to the pressure cable zero button. (chapter 10) - Make sure that the oximetry cable is securely stabilized to prevent unnecessary movement of the attached catheter. (chapter 11) - The catheter tip or calibration cup must not get wet before an in vitro calibration is performed.
 The catheter and the calibration cup must be dry for an accurate oximetry in vitro calibration.
-Flush the catheter lumen only after the in vitro calibration has been completed. (chapter 11) - The SQI signal is sometimes affected by the use of electrosurgical units.
+Flush the catheter lumen only after the in vitro calibration has been completed. (chapter 11) - Performing an in vitro calibration after the oximetry catheter has been inserted into the patient will yield an inaccurate calibration. (chapter 11) - The SQI signal is sometimes affected by the use of electrosurgical units.
 Attempt to distance electrocautery equipment and cables from the HemoSphere advanced monitor and plug the power cords into separate AC circuits if possible.
 If signal quality problems persist, call your local Edwards representative for assistance. (chapter 11) - Do not disconnect the oximetry cable while calibration or data recall are in process. (chapter 11) - If the oximetry cable is being transferred from a HemoSphere advanced monitor to another HemoSphere advanced monitor, check that the patient height, weight, and BSA are correct prior to beginning monitoring.
 Re-enter patient data, if necessary. (chapter 11) - The effectiveness of the HPI parameter has been established using radial arterial pressure waveform data.
 The effectiveness of the HPI parameter using arterial pressure from other sites (e.g., femoral) has not been evaluated. (chapter 12) - Exercise caution when using dP/dt in patients with severe aortic stenosis, since the stenosis may reduce the coupling between the left ventricle and the afterload. (chapter 12) - The HPI parameter information provided in table 12-7 is presented as general guidance and may not be representative of individual experience.
 A review of the patient's hemodynamics is recommended prior to initiating treatment.
 See Clinical Application on page 161. (chapter 12) - Clean and store the instrument and accessories after each use. (appendix F)